Azure/azure-service-operator/README.md

 ## Contributing

 The [contribution guide](CONTRIBUTING.md) covers everything you need to know about how you can contribute to Azure Service Operators.
-The [developer guide](/docs/v1/howto/contents.md#developing-azure-service-operator) will help you onboard as a developer.

 ## Support